mlab817/faqs/src/national-corn-program/how-much-is-the-contribution-of-the-corn-and-cassava-industries-in-the-philippine-economy.md

 ---
  title: How much is the contribution of the corn and cassava industries in the Philippine economy?

-tags: ["much","contribution","corn","cassava","industries","philippine","economy"]

  ---

-### National Corn Program
+## National Corn Program

-## How much is the contribution of the corn and cassava industries in the Philippine economy?
+# How much is the contribution of the corn and cassava industries in the Philippine economy?

  - Corn